CodeWith-HAMZA/codewith-hamza/README.md

 <p>
   Hello!
 I'm Hamza, and I'm based in Karachi, Pakistan.
 I studied at University Of Sindh (Jamshoro), where I'm doing my bachelor's in Software Engineering.

-I have rich experience in the MERN & T3 stack, React Native Mobile Development.
+I have rich experience in the <b> MERN & T3 stack, React Native Mobile Development </b>.
 My current focus these days is on expanding my portfolio by building more projects that I can add on here, as well as being a great team player at my current role.
 </p>

 - 🔭 I’m currently working on **Ommo (A Product: Truck & Driver Tracking For Reliable Transportation)**